Sunderland weather forecast: This is when rain is set to hit Sunderland

 What is the long-term forecast for Sunderland?

-The rest of this week will see cloudy skies and temperatures ranging between 12-17C.
-Saturday is set to see rain throughout the day.
+The rest of this week will see cloudy skies and temperatures ranging between 10-12C.
+Saturday and Sunday are set to be cloudy and dull throughout the day, with a maximum temperature of 12C.

 According to the Met Office, the weather in the second half of October looks likely to be on the wet and windy side, though drier and brighter interludes are likely too.